 - Impact on Billesdon GP surgery.
 S106 contributions would be sought towards the provision of required new equipment for GP surgery; - Capacity of catchment primary school and 11-16/16+ schools.
-S106 contributions towards a primary school extension and other school extensions would be sought;

-• Shortfall in types of open space.
+S106 contributions towards an extension to the catchment primary school and other school extensions would be sought; - Shortfall in types of open space.
 Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified.

 Tilton on the Hill has 2 (plus Post Office Outreach service) out of the 6 key services identified in the Core Strategy.
 Based on the current Core Strategy definition, the range of services and facilities in Tilton on the Hill supports its continued designation as a Selected Rural Village.
-Section 106 contributions would be sought for additional equipment for Billesdon GP surgery and towards extensions towards extensions to schools.
+Section 106 contributions would be sought for additional equipment for Billesdon GP surgery and towards extending the catchment primary school and other schools.